 Fallout 4 Configuration Tool

-Since you’re playing Fallout 4 on PC, chances are that you want to fiddle about with its settings a bit.
+Since you are playing Fallout 4 on PC, chances are that you want to fiddle about with its settings a bit.
 This small and easy tool allows you to adjust things like field of view, framerate locks, and mouse sensitivity.

 Ever fancied a Deathclaw as a sidekick?
 The Beast Master mod allows you to do just that, granting you the power to tame creatures in the wild and recruit them as companions.
 They won’t just simply follow you around either; the mod has functions to let you rename your pet, accessorise them, send them out on scavenger hunts, and mutate them with serums.
 A far more interesting creature feature than the Wasteland Workshop’s taming function.

-If you’re a Fallout veteran you almost certainly have a few favourite items from the many different wastelands.
-Perhaps that’s a refreshing bottle of Sunset Sarsaparilla, or a dose of Cateye.
+If you are a Fallout veteran you almost certainly have a few favourite items from the many different wastelands.
+Perhaps that is a refreshing bottle of Sunset Sarsaparilla, or a dose of Cateye.
 You won’t find them in the Commonwealth, but you can change that with Wasteland Imports.
 This mod makes various legacy items available in Fallout 4’s shops.

 Ransacked Relays and Shuddersome Subways

-If you’re hungry for some additional scripted content, then this quest mod will keep you going a little further.
-It contains two new dungeons with quest lines that hand out decent rewards.
+If you are hungry for additional scripted content, then this quest mod will keep you going a little further.
+It contains two new dungeons with questlines that hand out decent rewards.
 There are bosses to be fought, new weapons to be found, and creepiness to endure.
-The mod is fully voiced, too, to keep up those professional standards.
+It is fully voiced, too, to keep up those professional standards.

-Boston’s a big place and, while there are plenty of collapsing houses to make a home in, you may decide it simply feels more authentic to camp on the roadside when night draws close.
-This camping mod adds the ability to light a fire, set up a tent, use sleeping bags, and cook meals on the campfire.
-It’s a simple but effective way of engaging in a little post-apocalyptic roleplay.
+Boston’s a big place and, while there are plenty of collapsing houses to make a home in, you may decide it feels more authentic to camp on the roadside when night draws to a close.
+This camping mod adds the ability to light a fire, set up a tent, use sleeping bags, and cook meals over the flame.
+It is a simple but effective way of engaging in a little post-apocalyptic roleplay.

 Be The Dog

-When designing your character in Fallout 4, ‘Man’ or ‘Woman’ is about as diverse as choices get.
-Don’t settle for that though: use this mod to Be The Dog.
-We’re talking playing the entire game as beloved pooch Dogmeat (or another type of dog should you so wish).
-With a Pipboy strapped to his leg, Dogmeat is ready to tackle the Boston wastes with a variety of bite-attacks, while dressed up in doggy gear (no guns or power armour here!).
+When designing your character, ‘Man’ or ‘Woman’ is about as diverse as the choices get.
+Don’t settle for that, though: use this Fallout 4 mod to Be The Dog.
+We are talking playing the entire game as beloved pooch Dogmeat (or another type of dog should you so wish).
+With a Pipboy strapped to his leg, Dogmeat is ready to tackle the creatures wandering the Boston wastes with his variety of bite attacks, all while dressed up in doggy gear (no guns or power armour here!).

-And yes, even when playing as Dogmeat you can recruit Dogmeat as a companion, meaning you can play the game as a doggy duo roadtrip.
-A canine buddy cop movie, if you will.
+And yes, you can recruit Dogmeat as a companion even when playing as him, meaning you can turn Fallout into a doggy duo roadtrip.
+We can’t even...